clarkedarkmatter/carrieforky-0d637/content/pages/about.md

         self:
           textAlign: left
     text: >
-      Carrie is a an educator, a mother and community leader.
-She has designed and written curriculum for schools in our community as well as organized efforts to benefit our community through many local organizations.
+      Carrie is a an educator, a mother and community leader - but she's so much more.
+She has designed and written curriculum for both private and public school systems.
+In our community, she's seen as a kind neighbor, an involved mother and a service-oriented leader.

       Read more in the sections below.